skmin-lab/unixmd/docs/source/objects/qm/prog_turbomole.rst

 - **functional** *(string)* - Default: *'b-lyp'*

-  This argument specifies exchange-correlation functional used in Turbomole calculation.
+  This argument specifies the exchange-correlation functional used in the Turbomole calculation.
-  The available options for this argument are same as the original arguments of Turbomole.
+  The available options for this argument are the same as the original arguments of Turbomole.
-  It is recommended to check a Turbomole manual for the detailed list of **functional**.
+  It is recommended to check the Turbomole manual for the detailed list of **functional**.

 \

 - **basis_set** *(string)* - Default: *'SV(P)'*

-  This argument specifies a basis set used in Turbomole calculation.
+  This argument specifies the basis set used in the Turbomole calculation.
-  The available options for this argument are same as the original arguments of Turbomole.
+  The available options for this argument are the same as the original arguments of Turbomole.
-  It is recommended to check a Turbomole manual for the detailed list of **basis_set**.
+  It is recommended to check the Turbomole manual for the detailed list of **basis_set**.

 \

 - **memory** *(integer)* - Default: *50*

-  This argument determines how much memory will be allocated in a QM calculation.
+  This argument determines how much memory will be allocated in the QM calculation.
 The unit is MB.

 \

 - **scf_max_iter** *(integer)* - Default: *50*

-  This argument determines maximum number of SCF iterations.
+  This argument determines the maximum number of SCF iterations.

 \